 The client distraught at the collapse of her marriage after finding her husband of 4 years had been cheating for 3, sure she would be a single mother forever and ever, and her life was over.
 O.V.E.R.
 A short time later serendipitously meeting an old school friend, getting together, he as an eager co-parent, and happier than ever before.
 “It was all worth it to be as happy as I am now, I’d never have found out how great things could be if I hadn’t gone through that”.

 The old family friend who got royally blindsided by his business partner embezzling the company funds behind his back.
 A young family of 4 to support he never saw it coming.
 Total financial destruction.
 Overnight.
 “I had no choice I just had to go and do this job that I honestly thought was beneath me.
 I would never have done that work before”.
-It turned out that the owners loved what he did so much they offered to fund a whole new business partnership that he ended up selling down the line for millions.
+Turned out that the owners loved what he did so much they offered to fund a whole new business partnership that he ended up selling down the line for millions.

-The lesson in these familiar tales is that we tend to take the score too way early.
+The lesson in these common tales is that we tend to take score too way early.
 That if you are in the grip of what seems like an unmitigated failure right now, to see that perhaps…just perhaps…it’s a foundation leading you to something way superior.
 You just can’t see it yet.
 Perhaps it’s not failure at all.
 Perhaps there was something you needed to learn there.
-Something you needed to let go of, in an albeit brutal fashion, to make way for something that will serve you better in the future.
+Something you needed to let go of, in an albeit brutal fashion, in order to make way for something that will serve you better in the future.

 So hold fast.
 Don’t call it too soon.
 You can’t hear singing.
 The fat lady hasn’t even started warming up yet.